ai-in-education/guidelines/README.md

 # 🦹🏾 Who we are

 We are a group of academics concerned by the integrity of the education process.
 Orginially we coordinated in the mailing list **academicintegritynetwork@deakin.edu.au**.
-The main contributors of this site are:

-* Dr Tomas Trescak, Western Sydney University

 # 🗞️ News